shin10kudev/weekend-code-challenge/09-big-three/README.md

 - The array will not be sorted, and you cannot sort it to solve this problem -- that would be too easy ;)
 - There will always be at least 3 values in the input array, and they will always be integers.
+- There may be duplicates of the same integers.
+Potentially all 3 values could be the same number if those are the largest integers in the array.